Skaruts/racing_cameras/README.md

 ## The available cameras are:
 - **RacingChaseCamera** - the regular racing game camera that chases the vehicle and spins around to face the direction of movement
 - **RacingCockpitCamera** - the car interior camera.
 Can be controlled with the mouse to look around freely
-- **RacingOrbitCamera** - can be controlled with the mouse to orbit around the car
+- **RacingOrbitCamera** - can be controlled with the mouse to orbit around the car, and zoom in and out
 - **RacingCarCamera** - can cycle through several user-defined perspectives around the car (a fixed cockpit view can also be made using this camera)
 - **RacingTrackCamera** - automatically cycles through user-defined positions around the race-track, to follow the player car